 You may have to work as a private real estate agent where you work independently.
-In such positions, you will be responsible for handling sales, negotiations and clients on your own, or you may work in partnership with other professional agencies to handle some areas of property transactions.
+In such positions, you will be responsible for handling sales, negotiations, and clients on your own, or you may work in partnership with other professional agencies to handle some areas of property transactions.

 In addition, you will have to learn how to communicate with buyers and handle the paperwork.
-Independent real estate agents may earn more when a property deal is finalised because they get most of the commission.
+Independent real estate agents may earn more when a property deal is finalized because they get most of the commission.

 Nevertheless, if you work for a firm, you may divide the commission with other agents working on the same deal, or your estate agent fees can be paid as a fixed monthly salary.

 An independent estate agent will have partnerships with solicitors, or they may be able to recommend one suitable for their clients, depending on the customers' circumstances.
-They must communicate with all four parties - the seller, their solicitor, the buyer and their solicitor to accomplish the job.
+They must communicate with all four parties - the seller, their solicitor, the buyer, and their solicitor to accomplish the job.

 Often solicitors need a little push to move things forward or do the transactions quickly, or the seller might need a reminder to return the paperwork – the estate agent handles all these works.